npm/gh-issues/README.md

 # Batch Github Issue Closer

-We had an usual need.
+We had an unusual need.
 1000s of issues we wanted to close on our issue tracker.
 So I wrote this code to do that.

 `list.js` asks github for every issue that's open, has no assignee and no